5 Best Virtual Assistant Companies to Work For (High Pay)

 About: Virtual Assist USA has been around since 2008.
 The company serves entrepreneurs, small business owners, and Fortune 500 companies like Dow Chemical, Harvard Business Review, and Twitter.

 Scope of work: While Virtual Assist USA offers a variety of VA services, some of the most popular ones VAs complete include travel booking, data entry, research, and web design.
 Clients are matched with VAs who meet their unique needs, and since the company fosters a teamwork mentality, if a VA is struggling with a task, another one can assist.

 Type of employment: Although Virtual Assist USA only hires full-time employees, it does offer flexible start times.
 Employees can choose their own schedule as long as it falls between 6:00 a.m and 7:00 p.m.
 EST. Part-time positions are also available for VAs who prefer to work 15 to 20 hours per week.

-Pay: VAs earn $15 to $16 per hour starting out and receive payment every two weeks via direct deposit.
+Pay: VAs earn $18 to $19 per hour starting out and receive payment every two weeks via direct deposit.
 VAs have the opportunity to earn more through bi-annual and annual compensation reviews.
-Virtual Assist USA also offers a 401(k).
+Virtual Assist USA also offers a 401(k), paid holidays, and paid vacation days.

 How to apply: Once you submit your resume through the career page, it’ll go into Virtual Assist USA’s database.
 If the company believes you’d be a good fit, it’ll conduct two interviews: one over the phone and one via video.
 While the phone interview is usually about 15 to 30 minutes, the video interview is 45 minutes to an hour and involves a series of behavioral questions.

 Other Virtual Assistant Companies That Pay Well

 Not all virtual assistant jobs are created equal, especially when it comes to pay.
 You may come across several of them that ask for a lot of work in exchange for very low rates.
 Fortunately, there are some that compensate fairly.

 3. Priority VA